Friday Sept 24th, 2021, 0615-1810

 5800 gain, 6000 loss

 The katydids lost their edge by the morning, so I was able to hear a bit too much highway noise.
 I hoped the trail would become more remote soon.
 It was pretty chilly when I started in the morning, so I wore my fleece for awhile.
 I stopped at the first shelter to use the privy and who should I find still asleep there?
 Honeydew!
 He just woke up as I was whispering greetings to another SOBO, Sweet Tea.
 It was nice to meet up with the both of them.
-I thought Honeydew would be way far ahead but he’d taken 3 zeros at HP.
+I thought Honeydew would be way far ahead but he’d taken 3 zeros at Harpers Ferry.

 I shortly came to a 14 mile stretch of trail known as the “Roller Coaster.”
 Comments warned of lots of PUDs and rocky tread but that it was overrated as being hard.
 I found this to pretty much be the case.
 If it hadn’t been on my map or posted with signs, I doubt I would have noticed it being much different from other stretches.
-The ups and down were pretty relentless but I’m in good shape for that kind of stuff.
+The ups and down were pretty relentless but I was in good shape for that kind of stuff.
 The rocks did get to me, putting a hurting on my feet.
 I finished the roller coaster at the end of the day, which I’ll admit, was a relief.

 The trail was very quiet right up until 1000 am, at which time the flood gates seemed to open.
 Heaps of day hikers were out.
 I’d read that some of these stretches are the most heavily used parts of the AT.
 With the weather being nearly perfect, this certainly seemed to be the case today.
 I stopped for lunch at the Bears Den hostel, which looked like a castle on top a hill.
 The caretaker at first told me they were closed until 5 pm, but then let me in to buy a coke and some candy…what a nice guy.
 I guess I looked pathetic eating my meager lunch of pretzels and almonds.